 The Company's fair value measurement methodology for cash and cash equivalents, accounts receivable, other receivables, and accounts payable approximates fair value because of the short maturity and high liquidity of these instruments.
 Fair value measurement of investment securities available for sale is based upon quoted prices from active markets, if available (Level 1).
 If quoted prices are not available, fair values are measured using independent pricing models or other model-based valuation methodologies.
 Level 2 investment securities include US Treasuries purchased in the secondary market that use pricing inputs other than quoted prices in active markets and fair value is determined using pricing models or other valuation methodologies such as broker price indications, which are based on quoted prices for identical or similar notes, which are Level 2 input measures.
-Fair value measurements of derivative warrants are based on the market price of our public warrants, which are quoted prices for similar instruments and considered a Level 2 input.
-Fair value measurements of earnout liabilities are based on the Monte-Carlo Simulation Model, which is considered to be a Level 3 fair value measurement.
-The primary unobservable input utilized in determining the fair value of the earnouts is the expected volatility of the common stock.
-Fair value measurements of the convertible note warrant and conversion option derivative liabilities are based on the Black-Derman-Troy model implemented in the Binomial Lattice and Black-Scholes Models, which are considered to be Level 3 fair value measurements.
+Contingent considerations are valued using a present value factor using credit rating yields which are considered to be a Level 3 fair value measurement.
+Fair value measurements of derivative warrants used for the goodwill and intangible assets are based on the market price of our discounted cash flow method within the income approach and guideline public warrants, which are quoted prices for similar instruments and considered a Level 2 input.
+Fair company method to value measurements of earnout liabilities are based on the Monte-Carlo Simulation Model, reporting units, which is considered to be a Level 3 fair value measurement.
+The unobservable inputs utilized in determining the fair value of goodwill based on the income approach primarily include estimated future cash flows, discounted at a rate that approximates the cost of capital of a market participant.
+Inputs used to calculate the fair value based on the market approach include the revenue and EBITDA multiples based on guidelines for similar publicly traded companies and recent transactions.
+Fair value measurements of derivative warrants and earnout liabilities are based on Binomial Lattice and Monte-Carlo Simulation Models, respectively, which are considered to be Level 3 fair value measurements.
+The primary unobservable input utilized in determining the fair value of the derivative warrants and earnouts is the expected volatility of the common stock.
+Fair value measurements of the convertible note warrant and conversion option derivative liabilities are based on the Black-Derman-Troy Black-Derman-Toy model implemented in the Binomial Lattice and Black-Scholes Models, which are considered to be Level 3 fair value measurements.
 The primary unobservable input utilized in determining the fair value of the convertible note warrant and conversion option derivative liabilities is the expected volatility of the common stock.